Elliott-Tay/EEP-Parking-System/README.md

 cd frontend
 ```

-then on the backend run
+then on the backend run for local development

 ```
 nodemon server.js